holaplex/hub-docs/docs/hub/Guides/creating-a-customer-wallet.md

 }
 ```

-After completing these two steps, you will have successfully created a wallet for the customer on Holaplex Hub.
+After completing these two steps, you will have successfully created a wallet for the customer in Holaplex Hub.
 The wallet address can be used for minting NFTs, trading, and other wallet-related operations.
 Customers and wallets can be viewed on the project page in Hub.